-5. CONCLUDING REMARKS
+5. Concluding Remarks

 The performance of the CODET model is comparable to that of the observational data from TIMED/SEE.
-The Solar Spectral Irradiance (SSI) variation between solar activity maximum and minimum is properly simulated.
-The agreement with the data is gratifying considering that the CODET model do not have a MHD approach (Figure 3).
-Moreover, it is important to highlight the CODET model describe adequately the evolution of magnetic flux from the quiet sun regions or the minimum between the solar cycle 23 and 24 (specifically); this behaviour is probably due to the input of the CODET model.
-They correspond to the synoptic maps and they are related to the mean variations of the magnetic flux during of a period of ~ 27 days.
-Then, high-cadence temporal variations in magnetic flux from the active regions are not possible in this current version.
+The SSI variation between solar activity maximum and minimum is properly simulated.
+The agreement with the data is gratifying considering that the CODET model does not have an MHD approach (Figure 3).
+Moreover, it is important to highlight that the CODET model adequately describes the evolution of the magnetic flux from the quiet Sun regions or, specifically, the minimum between solar cycles 23 and 24.
+This behavior is probably due to the input of the CODET model.
+They correspond to the synoptic maps and are related to the mean variations of the magnetic flux during of a period of ~27 days.
+Thus, high-cadence temporal variations in the magnetic flux from the active regions are not possible in this current version.

-An important feature of the present work is a description of temperature and density profiles in the solar corona in large time scale (two last solar cycles).
-Also, temperature, density and emission maps in different layers through the solar atmosphere.
+An important feature of the present work is a description of temperature and density profiles in the solar corona during a large timescale (the last two solar cycles).
+Also important are the temperature, density, and emission maps in different layers through the solar atmosphere.
 The emission is reconstructed for ARs and non-polar CHs in a synoptic view.
-An interesting relationship between higher values in emission and density are shown and it is expected to be explored in depth in a forthcoming paper.
+An interesting relationship between higher values in emission and density is shown, and it is expected to be explored in depth in a forthcoming paper.

-This work is partially supported by CNPq/Brazil under the grant agreement no. 140779/2015-9, no. 304209/2014-7 and no. 300596/2017-0.
-J.P. thanks to the MINECO project AYA2016-80881-P (including AEI/FEDER funds, EU).
-J.M.R would like to thank Matthieu Kretzschmar and Thierry Dudok de Wit for the helpful discussions during the Sun-Climate Symposium, 2015, in Savannah, Georgia.
-We thank the anonymous reviewer their comments that helped improving this paper.
+This work is partially supported by CNPq/Brazil under grant agreements No. 140779/2015-9, No. 304209/2014-7, and No. 300596/2017-0.
+J.P. thanks the MINECO project AYA2016-80881-P (including AEI/FEDER funds, EU).
+J.M.R. would like to thank Matthieu Kretzschmar and Thierry Dudok de Wit for the helpful discussions during the Sun-Climate Symposium, 2015, in Savannah, Georgia.
+We thank the anonymous reviewer their comments that helped improve this paper.